binaryage/totalfinder-kext/readme.md

 Yeah, kernel extension sounds scary.
 But I didn't find a better solution in user-space.
 FSEvents are not precious enough (it just reports "something was changed").
 BSD kqueues must be registered on per-file basis, so it is not usable in this scenario.
 In the end of the day that kernel extension turned out to be really light-weight solution.
 I use KAUTH API to monitor kernel filesystem events.
 I do it only if TotalFinder is connected and only for renames and deletes.
 Testing is simple C-string comparison and sending notification via socket.

 I'm using TotalFinder with this redirection enabled for a while and it works pretty well.
-I've noticed only two drawbacks so far:
+I've noticed only one drawbacks so far:

-* .DS_Store file is created on Desktop during OSX restart, Finder crash or TotalFinder reinstallation The reason is that SIMBL plugin gets injected too late and Finder manages to write this .DS_Store file
 * .DS_Store file is created when you modify Spotlight comment on a file This is caused by mdworker process and has no direct relation to Finder.app process.
   It seems like Apple engineers scattered DS_Store functionality into more applications.